DD-DuDa/awesome-vit-quantization-acceleration/README.md

 ![](./assets/overview.png)

 🔍 Dive into the cutting-edge with this curated list of papers on **Vision Transformers (ViT) quantization and hardware acceleration**, featured in top-tier AI conferences and journals.
-This collection is meticulously organized and draws upon insights from our comprehensive survey 📑 (work in progress - stay tuned!).
+This collection is meticulously organized and draws upon insights from our comprehensive survey:

+[[Arxiv] Model Quantization and Hardware Acceleration for Vision
+Transformers: A Comprehensive Survey](https://arxiv.org/pdf/2405.00314)

 ## Table of Contents